 Burek exists in many forms.
 It can be prepared in a large pan and cut into smaller portions after baking, or it can be made as individual pastries.
 The exact origins of the dish are unclear, though it’s believed to be a Turkish dish that originated from the kitchens of the Ottoman Empire.

-In Bosnian cuisine, burek is often referred to as “pita”.
-It’s typically made with meat and baked in spiral form before being cut and served in individual portions.
+In Bosnian cuisine, burek needs to be made with meat to be considered a true burek.
+Otherwise, it’s referred to as “pita”.
+It’s typically baked in spiral form before being cut and served in individual portions.
 It can also be filled with other ingredients like cottage cheese (sirnica) and potatoes (krompiruša).

-Pictured below is zeljanica, a type of Bosnian burek filled with spinach and cheese.
+Pictured below is zeljanica, a type of Bosnian “pita” filled with spinach and cheese.

 MEATS / MAINS